 The purpose at Stone Gate has always been to produce predictable, uniform cattle for the commercial cattleman.
 As registered breeders, we believe our responsibility is to produce cattle that are as fault free as possible.
 Trying to breed for a few great individuals has never been a goal for us.
 We do not sell individuals, we sell a program that can be counted on by our customers to help make their own herds efficient and profitable.

-The environment in which today's genetics are developed also play a key role in efficiency.
+The environment in which today’s genetics are developed also plays a key role in efficiency.
 Do you raise your own cattle under conditions that spare no cost in feed and supplements or do you expect them to function on grass and hay?
 We have always raised our cattle as any good commercial producer would.
-Meeting their nutritional needs with the forage we have available has only made our cows more efficient.
-We like our cows to work for us instead of us working for them and they have literally taken on their own form.
+Meeting their nutritional needs with the forage we have available has only made our cattle more efficient.
+Feed efficiency has always been a priority here because input costs are one of the few things we have some control over.
+We want our cattle to work for us instead of us working for them and a strict culling policy over the years has helped us develop a total herd of consistent, productive cattle.
 One thing we have not concentrated on over the years is frame score and yet our cattle consistently fall in the 5 and 6 frame score range.
 Our selection criteria for efficiency has weeded out any cattle bigger or smaller.

 Some would call the cattle we have described as middle of the road or balanced trait.
 We like to call them optimum trait cattle.
 There is an optimum level of growth, milk or any other trait that you can obtain, before it starts to become detrimental to the basics.
 When you pass that threshold the inconsistencies start to show and profitability suffers.
 If we are diligent in our pursuit for consistency, we can have a cowherd that is fertile and functional on grass and hay, keeping inputs low.
 All the while producing a product that has enough optimum growth to be efficient in the feedlot and a carcass that will grade choice or higher.
 It really is that simple.